diogo-aos/iseg_pg_aaiml_intro_python/markdown/5_lesson3.md

 <!-- .element: class="fragment" data-fragment-index="1"-->

-This column is the **mask** that will select the rows of the original dataframe where the comparisson is True.
+This column is the **mask** that will select the rows of the original dataframe where the comparison is True.

 <!-- .element: class="fragment" data-fragment-index="2"-->